 And the answer is no. Within limits…

 First of all, before you even think about cooking fish in cast iron your pan should be well seasoned.
-If it isn’t, the fish is going to stick.
+If it isn’t, it is going to stick.
 Work that cast iron with bacon and steaks and other less delicate foods before you even get here.

 Once your pan is well seasoned, not only will it cook fish nicely, but it won’t be harmed by the acid in tomato sauce.